comprobo25/comprobo25.github.io/in-class/day13.md

 Your next goal is to choose a range of values that can successfully locate the ball.
 In order to see if your ``binary_image`` successfully segments the ball from other pixels, you should visualize the resultant image using the ``cv2.namedWindow`` (for compatibility with later sample code you should name your window ``threshold_image``) and ``cv2.imshow`` commands (these are already in the file, but you should use them to show your binarized image as well).

 > Super, super, super important: don't put the ``cv2.namedWindow`` or ``cv2.imshow`` inside the ``process_image`` function.
 You can only call OpenCV functions that display graphical objects from your main thread (follow the template of what's already there).

+> Also important: white pixels will correspond to pixels that are in the specified range and black pixels will correspond to pixels that are not in the range (it's easy to convince yourself that it is the other way around, so be careful).

 #### Debugging Tips